Arksine/moonraker/docs/configuration.md

 #      !gpiochip0/gpio26
 #      !gpio26
 #    This parameter must be provided for "gpio" type devices
+initial_state: off
+#    The initial state for GPIO type devices.
+May be on or
+#    off.
+When moonraker starts the device will be set to this
+#    state.
+Default is off.
 address:
 port:
 #   The above options are used for "tplink_smartplug" devices.
 The